fatemae/BinarySets_DSL/README.md

 Fatema Engineeringwala - 675589901

 ## Brief Project Description
-A language for users of Set Theory to create and evaluate binary operations on sets along with inheritance
+A language for users of Set Theory to create and evaluate binary operations on sets along with classes, abstract classes , interfaces and its inheritance.

 ## Instructions on Running Code
 `sbt compile` used to compile the code<br>